-SECTION 14 - CAT SHOW
+SECTION 14- CAT SHOW

-Saturday August 3, 2018 at 10:00 a.m. in the 4-H Building
+Judge: Andrea Tucker Saturday, August 5, 2023 at 10:00 a.m. in the 4-H Youth Building

-Class No.374 - The purpose of the Cat Show is to provide Youth with an opportunity to exhibit a companion household feline, (house cats), provide a sense of accomplishment, and allow them to demonstrate their knowledge of proper cat care and management of their pet.
+The purpose of the Cat Show is to provide Youth with an opportunity to exhibit a companion household feline, (house cats), provide a sense of accomplishment, and allow them to demonstrate their knowledge of proper cat care and management of their pet.
 The hope is that this event will be entertaining and educational for both participants and spectators.

 This Cat Show is open to all 4-H members.
 Cats can be brought on the grounds immediately before the show and must be removed at the conclusion of the show.
 All Cats must have a Rabies Certificate.
 It is also suggested that they also be vaccinated for feline distemper and feline leukemia, these are infectious, contagious diseases of cats.
-All cats must be under the control of the handler and in an appropriate cat carrier or portable kennel until asked to be placed in the judging cages by the judges.
+All cats must be under the control of the handler and in an appropriate cat carrier or portable kennel until asked to be placed on the judging table by the judges.
 No animals are to be left unattended.
 No vicious, sick or hard to handle cats allowed.

-Entries must be received in the Cooperative Extension Office by July 12, 2019.
-Please include a copy of current rabies certificate.
+Entries must be received in the Cooperative Extension Office by July 15, 2023.
+Please include a copy of the current rabies certificate.

 Ribbons will be awarded for the 4-H Cat Show.